 The road to rebranding will vary with every company; it can span from modernizing a brand’s appearance to a completely reimagined identity and everything in between.
 It’s an enormous undertaking and should not be taken lightly.

 However, under the right circumstances, rebranding can be one of the smartest decision a company makes.
 So, how do you make the move and actually get started?

 To help navigate you through the rocky waters of rebranding, here’s a step-by-step guide to getting started.

 There are a number of circumstances that make rebranding an appealing option for businesses.
-From outdated imagery, negative cultural connotations, competitive difficulties to mistakes in original branding, every company will have their own reason for wanting to reposition itself.
-But a rebranding strategy isn’t something to pursue on a whim.
+From negative cultural connotations, outdated imagery, and competitive difficulties, to mistakes in original branding, every company will have a different reason for wanting to reposition itself.
+But rebranding isn’t a strategy to pursue on a whim.

 Many companies have crashed and burned to attempt to rebrand their image – just look at RadioShack.
 Before it went bankrupt, the company renamed itself “The Shack” in an effort to embrace the times.
 The message didn’t connect with consumers and the company ultimately went bankrupt—twice.

 Like any strategy, you’ll need to identify your objective.
 What is it you want to accomplish with a rebrand?
 In most cases, companies choose to rebrand in order to build awareness, create credibility and trust, differentiate a product or service, or motivate purchasing.
 Because rebranding is a delicate process with a multitude of avenues to choose from, it’s critical you comprehend your goals for rebranding before getting started.
 This is imperative to ensure the creation of a recognizable and consistent brand.